digital-asset/daml/lenses.md

 ```
 r with field1 = newValue
 ```
-and using `set` and a lens to be in the same ballpark as for setters when updating a single field in a single record.
-When updating multiple fields in the same record, the DAML interpreter already performs some optimizations to avoid allocating intermediate records.
-Such optimizations are impossible with lense.
+and using `set` and a lens to update a single field in a single record to be in the same ballpark as for getters.
+When using the builtin syntax to updat multiple fields in the same record, the DAML interpreter already performs some optimizations to avoid allocating intermediate records.
+Such optimizations are impossible with lenses.

 However, when it comes to updating fields in nested records, DAML's builtin syntax is not particularly helpful:
 ```